microsoft/qsharp/katas/content/deutsch_jozsa/msb_oracle/solution.md

 $$U_f \ket{x} = (-1)^{f(x)} \ket{x} = (-1)^{x_0} \ket{x} = (-1)^{x_0} \ket{x_{0} } \otimes \ket{x_1} \otimes \cdots \otimes \ket{x_{N-1}}$$

-As you've seen in the previous oracle, this can be achieved by applying a $Z$ gate to the first qubit.
+As you've seen in the previous exercise, this can be achieved by applying a $Z$ gate to the first qubit.

 @[solution]({
     "id": "deutsch_jozsa__msb_oracle_solution",